AlexsLemonade/refinebio-docs/docs/getting_started.md

 ## Getting Started with refine.bio dataset

-refine.bio dataset includes gene expression matrices and experiment and sample metadata for the samples that you selected for download.
+A refine.bio dataset includes gene expression matrices and experiment and sample metadata for the samples that you selected for download.

 ### Structure